cpenniman12/habits/README.md

 - Current streak progress for each participant
 - Visual representation of completed days toward the 18-day goal
 - Color-coded habit categories

-## Troubleshooting

-If you're having issues with email links not working:
-1. Make sure your `PUBLIC_APP_URL` is set correctly in your `.env` file
-2. Ensure the domain is publicly accessible from the internet
-3. Check your email service configuration
-4. Verify that your routes in `challengeController.js` are working properly

 ## License